Ibrahim-Elsayed-27/Real-Time-Clock/README.md

 # Real Time Clock Project

-Welcome to the Real Time Clock (RTC) Project, a precise clock system that displays the real-time on six seven-segment displays.
+Welcome to the Real Time Clock (RTC) Project, a precise clock system that displays real-time on six seven-segment displays and supports 3 different modes.
 This project is powered by the ATmega32 microcontroller and offers accurate timekeeping with interactive adjustments via a keypad interface.
 Whether for industrial applications, home use, or educational purposes, this RTC is a valuable tool for keeping track of time.

 ## Table of Contents